PGY2 Infectious Diseases

 Rotations

-Rotations are designed to integrate clinical practice, teaching, and research.
-Throughout the year, residents participate in several longitudinal experiences to further enhance their training and have the option to complete several additional activities to enhance their learning.
+Rotations are designed to integrate clinical practice, teaching and research.
+Throughout the year, residents participate in multiple longitudinal experiences to further enhance their training and have the option to complete several additional activities to enhance their learning.

 Required rotations